ashishah0412/AWSCloud/master-README.md

-# AWS Certification Preparation Projects
+# AWS Projects

-Welcome to your hands-on AWS certification preparation journey!
-This repository contains a series of projects designed to help you master AWS services and prepare for the AWS Certified Solutions Architect - Professional and AWS Certified DevOps Engineer - Professional exams.
+Welcome to your hands-on AWS journey!
+This repository contains a series of projects designed to help you master AWS services.
 Each project focuses on practical implementation, infrastructure as code (Terraform), and continuous integration/continuous delivery (CI/CD) with GitHub Actions.

 ## Initial Setup Instructions